AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace.md

 uid: AccountNamespace
 ---

-# Namespace
+# Namespaces

 A `Namespace` is a collection of SDS types, streams, and stream views.
 Namespace identifiers are unique within an account.
-Requirements for `Namespace` Ids are the following:
+Requirements for Namespace IDs are the following:
 - Must contain 260 characters or fewer
 - Must only contain alphanumeric characters, underscores, dashes, spaces, and periods
 - Must not contain two consecutive periods
 - Must not start or end with a period
 - Must not start with two consecutive underscores

 ## Properties